 6. Mental stimulation to students:

 Team teaching helps them question the theories and facts.
-When the students are totally involved it brings out the creativity and the habit of questioning things.
+When the students involved it brings out the creativity and the habit of questioning things.

 7. Breaks traditional lecture boredom: